Feral hog trapping

 Greetings and welcome to the Southern Appalachian Creature Feature.

 We wanted to get to a remote section of Great Smoky Mountains National Park to do some bat work.
 To get there by land would require going by foot nearly the entire way and turn a day’s worth of work into a three-day expedition.
 However, going by boat cuts out all that leg work.
-The Smokies has a program to control feral hogs, and we were able to catch a ride with a couple of their hog control staff travelling by boat to their work area.
+The Smokies has a program to control feral hogs, and we were able to catch a ride with a couple of their hog control staff traveling by boat to their work area.

 Hogs are an introduced, component of the North Carolina landscape, and their rooting through the soil in search of food can be especially destructive to fragile, native plant communities.